 Feature Friday: How to Choose the Best Comment System for Your Blog

 One of the key goals when I started blogging was to encourage a healthy discussion area in the comments.
 I’ve always been a firm believer that the real gold to any blog post can (and does) come from the comments left afterward.
 Depending on how encouraging the blogger is to foster open discussion, the comments can take the original post in a whole new direction. image: ilmungo.

 5 Painless Ways to Get Maximum Blog Comment Love

 MAY 9, 2012

-Any serious blogger will tell you that the secret to a successful blog includes consistency , dedication , and inspiration.
 My favorite blogs also feature one more magic ingredient: a loyal fellowship of readers that love to comment.
-Here are 5 painless ways to get maximum blog comment love: 1.)
-Be opinionated and controversial.
-Personally reply to as many comments as possible.
+There are other added benefits of blog commenting including better search engine optimization, and building your reputation as a thought leader in your industry.
+Here are 5 painless ways to get maximum blog comment love: 1.) and his blog gets a ton of comments.

 Shutting Down Blog Comments

 I think that I provoked the blog comment Gods today.
 Sorry about this, but the ability to comment on blog posts here at Six Pixels of Separation has been disabled.
 I was recording a podcast today with Gini Dietrich of Spin Sucks (it will be published in the coming weeks) and we were talking about the many bloggers and news sites that have shut down their blog comments ( Copyblogger being the one that has most recently decided to do so: Why We''re Removing Comments on Copyblogger ).
 Like I said, I think I was tempting the blog comment deities after my chat with Gini.